< Go Back

 Legacy of the Penningtons

-This week in our local history series we follow the history of a fam ily which has contributed much to the clerical, sporting and teaching fields in KwaZulu-Natal
+JACK FROST records the history of a family that contributed much to the clerical, sporting and teaching fields in KwaZulu-Natal (October 30, 1998).

 In search of 'fine detail' of conflict

-Next week delegates at a conference on campus will look at what was unique about political violence in the midlands in the years 1984-94.
-SHELAGH McLOUGHLIN spoke to its organisers, John Wright and John Aitchison
+A conference on the campus of the University of KwaZulu-Natal seeks to identify what was unique about the political violence in the Natal Midlands in the years 1984-94.
+SHELAGH McLOUGHLIN spoke to its organisers, John Wright and John Aitchison.

 'I'll see you get a medal for this'

-As a war correspondent in the Anglo-Boer War, future British Prime Minister Winston Churchill never forgot the bravery of two railway workers in the derailment at Chieveley
+As a war correspondent in the Anglo-Boer War, future British Prime Minister Winston Churchill never forgot the bravery of two railway workers in the derailment at Chieveley, near Colenso in 1899 records DOUGLAS ALEXANDER.

 Long road to recognition for black farmers